 - After you are done collecting all the answers, it also performs basic statistics, like conditional logic and informative forms should you need it.

 Gravity Forms allows for integration with many leading services and applications like MailChimp, PayPal, Stripe, Highrise, Freshbooks, Dropbox, Zapier, etc that you may require while running your website.
 It is a paid plugin, and plans start from $59 per year.
 While Gravity Forms does offer basic security to your forms, the onus of protecting your website and forms is on you.
-You can secure your site using a service like MalCare that helps keep malware out of your site.
+You can secure your site using one of the best WordPress security plugins – MalCare that’ll help keep malware out of your site.

 WPForms claims to be the simplest of WordPress plugins for forms for beginners, with its drag and drop WordPress form builder.
 But don’t think that because it is simple, it compromises on features.
 WPForms comes with all the features you would expect from a forms plugin like basic form required fields, spam protection using Google reCaptcha, email notifications, and a thank you page for form confirmation.
 All these key features are available for free with their WPForms Lite plugin.

 If you want to build more advanced forms like multi-page forms, email subscription forms, payment forms, order forms, etc., you will have to opt for their premium version.
 WPForms Lite and WPForms both offer smart conditional logic, file upload, form notifications, and more.
 So even if you opt for the free version, you won’t miss out on the core form functions.